hslu-ige-laes/StromGTPublic/docs/index.md

       - is available in English, German and French;<br>
       - was mainly financed by the Swiss Federal Office of Energy's _SwissEnergy_ programme.<br>

-The tool evolved over a period of around ten years.
+- The tool evolved over a period of around ten years. -> [Projects and Publications](https://hslu-ige-laes.github.io/StromGTPublic/en/projects)

  [Tool download](https://github.com/hslu-ige-laes/StromGTPublic/releases/latest){: .btn .btn-green }<br> The desired version (language, content) can be displayed and downloaded on the target page under "Assets" for the respective release.